Reel ’em In: 8 Cheap Fishing Kayaks to Get You on the Water

 The second Sun Dolphin product to appear, this Boss catamaran-style kayak has a flat platform in the middle, making it super-stable for standing and casting your line.

-And to make the task of standing a little easier, Sun Dolphin has fitted this kayak with grab handles—something that suits my style of fishing!
+To make the task of standing a little easier, Sun Dolphin has fitted this kayak with grab handles, which is something that suits my style of fishing!

 There are four fixed rod holders and one swivel-mounted bracket for directional fishing.